Chris Taylor Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Reds pitching staff ranks eighth in the league.
+- The 9.1 strikeouts per nine innings put together by the Reds pitching staff ranks ninth in the league.

-- The Reds' 4.96 team ERA ranks 27th among all league pitching staffs.
+- The Reds have the 28th-ranked team ERA across all league pitching staffs (5.01).

-- The Reds rank 21st in baseball in home runs given up (74 total, 1.2 per game).
+- Reds pitchers combine to give up 76 total home runs at a clip of 1.2 per game (to rank 21st in baseball).

-- Weaver gets the start for the Reds, his ninth of the season.
-He is 1-2 with a 5.36 ERA and 42 strikeouts in 43 2/3 innings pitched.
+- The Reds will send Williamson (0-0) to the mound for his fifth start of the season.
+He is 0-0 with a 4.29 ERA and 18 strikeouts in 21 2/3 innings pitched.

-- In his last appearance on Wednesday against the Boston Red Sox, the right-hander threw 5 2/3 innings, allowing three earned runs while surrendering seven hits.
+- In his last appearance on Friday against the Milwaukee Brewers, the left-hander threw 6 2/3 innings, giving up two earned runs while surrendering five hits.

-- In eight games this season, the 29-year-old has a 5.36 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .284 to his opponents.
+- In four games this season, the 25-year-old has put up an ERA of 4.29, with 7.7 strikeouts per nine innings.
+Opponents are batting .215 against him.

 © 2023 Data Skrive.
 All rights reserved.